Question: What causes spotting during ovulation? Can midcycle ovulation bleeding be heavy and come with thick blood clots?

 What does ovulation spotting look like?

 If you are experiencing bleeding during ovulation for the first time it’s important you know what’s normal and what’s not.
-Ovulation bleeding is bright red blood from your vagina that is light.
-Rarely, you may have heavy bleeding, but it’s important you see a doctor if this happens.
+Ovulation bleeding is bright red or pink blood from your vagina that is light (just a few spots on your pad or tissue).
+Ovulation spotting typically lasts one or two days at most.
+Natural Cycles+1

 How long does ovulation bleeding last?

 Ovulation spotting that happens in some women will only last for a few days.
 In fact, most women will just have to bleed for 1 or 2 days.
-If you are spotting heavily for a week, see your doctor for help ASAP.
+Natural Cycles+1

 Ovulation bleeding and getting pregnant